weaveworks/weave-gitops-private/docs/rfcs/0004-log-forwarder-for-gitops-run/README.md

 - Install and configure Fluent-Bit to collect logs from all pods in the VCluster.
 - Set up the built-in S3-compatible bucket (the dev-bucket server) to store the collected logs & configure the bucket credentials for Fluent-Bit to allow it to access the bucket.
-- Consider the storage type and log retention policy for the S3-compatible bucket.
+- Consider the storage type (in-memory vs disk-based) and log retention policy (currently there is no retention policy in place) for the S3-compatible bucket.
 - Write an API that allows users to retrieve logs by pod name and namespace.
 - Document the system and API for other users and maintainers.